Sometimes when you are walking the road of recovery, you slip, stumble, and relapse.

 What Things Can Cause A Relapse?

-There are many situations that can trigger a relapse in someone that is a recovering addict.
+There are many situations that can trigger a relapse in someone who is a recovering addict.
 Things like arguments with friends and family are common triggers, as is peer pressure, being exposed to others using, and feeling low.

 Surprisingly, having a positive mood can also be a trigger for relapse, and that is why it is so important to know your triggers and have a plan in place for how to deal with them.